 I wouldn’t recommend deep-frying the breast of this size.
 But you can definitely debone the breast and cut for Big Crunch Sandwich or Chicken Popcorn.
 Or Cube it and save for Butter Chicken, Sweet & Sour Chicken Balls, Kebabs, etc…

-9 Piece Chicken
+9 Piece Count

-2 Legs, 2 Thighs, 2 Wings, 2 medium chicken breasts, and 1 end piece of both chicken breasts as one piece.
+2 Legs, 2 Thighs, 2 Wings, 2 medium Chicken Breasts, and 1 end piece of both Chicken Breasts as one piece.

 This would be the same as the 8 cuts, but the end piece of both breasts is cut away as one piece.
 This can be deep-fried, but I still wouldn’t do the breast.
 Not that you can’t.
 It’s just my preference for Breading to Meat Ratio and Cook times.
 If you do want to deep-fry this cut.
 Then cut the end chicken breast piece closer to the center so that you end up with 3 Breast pieces about the same size.

-10 Piece Chicken
+10 Piece Count

-This is the cut I use if for breaking down the breast for Big Crunch.
+This is the cut I use if breaking down the breast for Big Crunch.
 The breast is cut into four.
 I debone and then slice in half to get 8 thin Breasts or 4 larger ones, pounded flat enough for the Big Crunch Sandwich.

-11 Piece Chicken
+11 Piece Count

-This is one of my preferred cuts for deep-frying.
+This is one of my preferred cuts for Fried Chicken.
 I find you get an overall better experience with this cut from the breading to meat ratio and cook times as well.
 But this is just my preference.
 Cut the Chicken Breast so that you end up with 5 same size pieces.

-Butterfly – How to Prepare Chicken
+How to remove Blood from Chicken